mkiol/Snipek/README.md

 Keep in mind that **Snips is not an open source software**.
 The use of Snips is is governed by [Snips Terms of Use](https://docs.snips.ai/additional-resources/legal-and-privacy/website-terms-of-use).
 The source code is not publicly available.
-Snips publishes only binaries for ARM and x86_64.
+Snips company publishes only binaries for ARM and x86_64.

 ### Snips installation on Raspberry Pi